darpandeb/Wildfire-Detection-using-Deep-Neural-Networks-IntelONEAPI/README.md

 ![image](https://user-images.githubusercontent.com/72274851/220130227-3c48e87b-3e68-4f1c-b0e4-8e3ad9a4805a.png)

 ✅ The utilization of Intel oneAPI Data Analytics Library (oneDAL) can expedite big data analysis through the provision of highly optimized algorithmic building blocks for every phase of data analytics, encompassing preprocessing, transformation, analysis, modeling, validation, and decision-making, in batch, online, and distributed processing modes.
 This library enhances data ingestion and algorithmic computation to augment throughput and scalability.
+The uitilization of Intel oneAPI Deep Neural Network Library (oneDNN) has enabled heavy GPU and CPU intensive task like image processing etc.

 ✅ We have garnered knowledge in data preprocessing, cleaning, missing value handling, and categorical variable management.
 Exploratory data analysis may have been conducted to derive insights into variable relationships.